ugo-emekauwa/intersight-account-reset-tool/README.md

      key = "C:\\Keys\\Key1\\SecretKey.txt
      ```
 5. Save the changes you have made to the intersight_account_reset_tool.py file.
 6. The intersight_account_reset_tool.py file is now ready for use.
 The file can be ran directly or as a script.
-See the **"Options:"** section for information on the exempting users or devices under your Intersight account from the reset process.
+See the **"Options:"** section for information on how to exempt specified users or devices under an Intersight account from the reset process.

 ## Options:
 ### Exemptions